Arekuchi/Projet-7/README.md

 # spring-boot

 ## Complementary Infos :
-1. The code is written in the master develop
+1. The code is written in the master branch

 ## Technical: